shmuhammadd/shmuhammadd.github.io/_pages/about.md

 My research focuses on Natural Language Processing (NLP) for low-resource African languages.
 I have published in top venues such as ACL, EMNLP, NAACL, ICLR, and NeurIPS.
 My work has received wide recognition and several best paper awards.
 I have served the research community in various leadership roles, including as Area Chair for ACL, NAACL, and EMNLP.

 I am deeply passionate about diversity and inclusion.
 To further this cause, I co-founded the [HausaNLP](https://hausanlp.github.io/) research group, which aims to advance research and development in the Hausa language, one of the most widely spoken languages in Africa.
-Our work was recently featured by **Google Colab — Bridging Language Gaps in AI**; watch the feature here: <a href="https://www.youtube.com/watch?v=kw0CZkFELi4" target="_blank">YouTube Video</a>
+Our work was recently featured by **Google Colab & HausaNLP — Bridging Language Gaps in AI**; watch the feature here: <a href="https://www.youtube.com/watch?v=kw0CZkFELi4" target="_blank">YouTube Video</a>

  I also founded the [Arewa Data Science Academy](https://arewadatascience.github.io/), which seeks to democratize data science and AI education by providing free data science and machine learning training to underserved students.